Regional experts, along with knowledgeable members of the Wild Rivers Mushroom Club, will be leading mushroom ID hikes both days.

 The cost for hikes will vary, and most will take a total of 2-4 hours, including drive time to and from the hike location.

-All other information, including the locations of each hike, will be available as we get closer to November 2020, and/or at the festival.
+All other information, including the locations of each hike, will be available at the start of the festival.